 When asked about unions, Johnson paused her Shirley Temple DVD and answered thusly:

 “Up here, if you’re an honest, hard-working person, you take your lumps.
 I don’t believe in unions.
 They were good when they started.
 But now, the union protects the lazy man.
 I really think these days an honest, hard-working man doesn’t need protection.”

-I can't help but feel like the deli customer in When Harry Met Sally, who after watching Meg Ryan seemingly experience an orgasm, tells the waitress "I'll have what she's having."
+I can't help but feel like the deli customer in When Harry Met Sally, who after watching Meg Ryan seemingly experience an orgasm after biting into a sandwich, tells the waitress "I'll have what she's having."

 For those of us who don't live in a Norman Rockwell painting, being honest and hard-working means that with a dollar, we can buy a weekday edition of the Milwaukee Journal-Sentinel (which incidentally, costs one-dollar).

 It would undoubtedly come as a shock to Ms. Johnson, but there are millions of honest and hard-working people who are fending off financial ruin and persistent unemployment because our elected representation (which, incidentally, is non-union) allowed Wall Street (which is also non-union) to gamble with our economy and our futures without fear of retribution or punishment or accountability.